groundlight/python-sdk/docs/docs/getting-started/4-writing-queries.md

 ## Introduction

-With Groundlight's `detectors`, you can ask binary questions about images &mdash; i.e., the answer should be unambiguously "YES" or "NO".
-If you ask an ambiguous question, you may receive an "UNSURE" response.
+Groundlight allows you to ask a variety of questions about images.
+The most common type of question is a binary question that can be answered with a simple "YES" or "NO".
+For example, "Is there a car in the leftmost parking space?" or "Is the door open?".
+Ambiguity in the question can lead to "UNSURE" responses.

 ```python notest
 detector = gl.get_or_create_detector(